2023 Rotating Carseats Comparison: Find Your Best Match

 MSRP: $329 – $449

 Note: To rotate the Revolve360 into forward-facing mode, the seat must be in its most reclined rear-facing position.
 Trust us when we say that everyone gets flustered the first time they make the mistake of trying to rotate completely (when it’s in a different rear-facing recline position), and the seat seems to get stuck!
 It’s not broken—just put it back in the rear-facing position and adjust the recline mechanism to its full recline setting before trying to swivel into forward-facing mode.
-The recline adjustment mechanism is on the back of the seat, above your child’s head, so not in a traditional place.
+The recline adjustment mechanism is on the back of the seat, above your child’s head.

 Cons: Base model Revolve360 (which is a Walmart exclusive) has lower rear-facing weight and height limits; LockStrong™ bar featured on all models is a robust belt-tensioning device but is not a seatbelt lockoff, so if you are installing with seatbelt you still need to lock the shoulder belt at the retractor

-Best For: The Revolve360 is the best all-around rotating carseat at the moment.
+Best For: The Revolve360 may be the best all-around rotating carseat at the moment—it’s a close race with the Chicco Fit360.
 It rotates easily in either direction and the since the tether is attached to the base, instead of on the back of the seat, it still spins even though the tether is attached.
 It will fit a wide range of kids for a long time in both harness and booster mode and it’s not as expensive as most of the other rotating seats on this list.
 Because it fits a wide range of kids and easily rotates 360°, it’s great for caregivers who transport multiple kids of different ages and sizes.

 Comments: All models of Revolve360 disengage from their base for easy installation; however, unlike an infant seat that separates from its base, you cannot purchase extra Revolve bases for other vehicles.
 All Revolve models must be used with their base, which is why the bottom of the seat is shaped like a Weeble (🎵 Weebles wobble… and in this case, the seat will fall down if you try to use it without its base! 🎵).

-Benefits of Evenflo Gold: Revolve seats in the “Evenflo Gold” line offer premium fabrics, a dedicated customer service team, and feature the SensorSafe smart chest clip and app.
+Benefits of Evenflo Gold: Revolve seats in the “Evenflo Gold” line offer premium fabrics, a dedicated customer service team, limited lifetime warranty and feature the SensorSafe smart chest clip and app.

 Revolve360 Extend: Rear-facing 4-50 lbs.
 (17-48”), forward-facing 22-65 lbs.
 (28-49”), Booster 40-120 lbs.
 (44-57”)